AFulgens/ultimate-deutsch/README.md

 - How to include addendums?
 - Do we need any media?
 Pictures?
 Voice?
 IPA?
 Duden Link?
 - Publish it via Anki Cloud
+- What to do with multiple meaning in the dictionary?
+  - Especially for verbs with differing auxiliary verbs for different meanings?

 ## Open questions